 Comfort During Your Stay

 We do our best to help keep Bali green and beautiful and conserve limited resources.
 Our staff is here every day to help with your comfort.
-They will clean your room and if you need fresh towels or sheets or more TP out of cycle, just let one of them or us know.
-If we aren't around, send us a whatsapp.
+They will clean your room daily and if you need fresh towels or sheets or more TP out of cycle, just let one of them or us know.

 If your A/C isn't getting cold, it might be out of Freon or the door to your bathroom may be open - haha.
 If your shower isn't getting hot, it might be out of propane.
 If you flush a normal American amount of toilet paper, your island plumbing might get clogged.
 These things happen, it's part of island living!
 Just let us know and we'll get you sorted.